maurxce/RFP/README.md

-# rfp
+# Random Fun Plugins
-Random Fun Plugins - This is where I store some of the Minecraft Plugins I create
+This is where I store some of the Minecraft Plugins I create